dmedvinsky/gsimplecal/README.rst

  Gsimplecal
 ============

-Gsimplecal is a lightweight calendar applet written in C++ using GTK.
+Gsimplecal is a lightweight calendar applet written in C++ using GTK!

 It was intentionally made for use with tint2_ panel in the openbox_ environment to be launched upon clock click, but of course it will work without it.
 In